 However, if you have not paid a large sum of tax during the last financial year it may not help you receive a larger return.
 Not to worry, if it does not help you receive a larger return this year you can also use it the following year.
 Be sure to keep a copy safe in case you want to use it next year.

 We will help you decide whether or not to use the T22 tax credits in order for you to get the best result, as you can save your it for a future year which may help you gain a much larger return in the future.

 If you have already completed a tax return in the past you will be able to call CRA on 1-800-959-8281 and you will be able to set up your direct deposit over the phone, at the same time you may also want to update your address details over the phone as well.
+We can also sign you up for direct deposit at the time of filing.

-If this is your first tax return you will have to set up your direct deposit by filing out your tax return in paper form.
 Ask the team how to sign up to direct deposit if you are unsure.

 Contact CRA directly and they will provide you with an update (+1 800-959-8281).
 We are unfortunately not able to do this on your behalf.

 Common tax myths